sagemath/sagewiki_to_gh-2022-10-10/days64.md

 Registration is free.

 To register, e-mail either Anne (anne at math.ucdavis.edu) or Travis (tscrim at ucdavis.edu).
+You can also add your name to the participant list below with contact information!

 === Lodging ===